 Company cars are taxed based on a benefit in kind (BIK) value.
 This value is calculated based on the list price of the car, regardless of the age of the car, and the CO2 emission percentage.
 The BIK value is then taxed as if it were part of the employee’s salary, with the appropriate tax percentage payable by the employee and the company’s national insurance contribution paid by the business.

 CO2 emissions are split into 21 emission bands, ranging from vehicles that emit 0-50g/km to vehicles emitting 180g/km or more.
 The higher the CO2 emission the higher the percentage and therefore the higher the tax.

-Fully electric cars have zero CO2 emissions and with the Government set to support this trend from 2020 the BIK percentage will be reduced from 16% to just 2%, allowing for businesses to make a huge financial saving on electric company cars.
+Fully electric cars have zero CO2 emissions and with the Government set to support this trend from 2020 the BIK percentage will be reduced from 16% to 0% rising to just 1% in 2020/21 and 2% in 2022/23.
+Low emission cars (<50g/km) will also have lower BIK % based on their electric range.
+This will allow businesses to make a huge financial saving on electric company cars.
 Also there are very few drawbacks in relation to fuel and the private use of fuel as HMRC have accepted that a company can provide electricity for a company car with no additional BIK.